ainzsoup/chatUp/README.md

 ![screenshot](https://github.com/ainzsoup/chatUp/blob/main/Screen%20Shot%202023-06-04%20at%204.53.28%20PM.png "Title is optional")

 ## Feautures
+  * Login with a 42 account (exclusively to users with valid Intra accounts.
+If you don't have an Intra account, you can still register and log in using the traditional account creation method.)
   * User Registraion: Users can create an account by registering with a username and password.
 The passwords are securely hashed using Libsodium library.
   * User Login: Registered users can log in to the application using their credentials.
   * Random Colors: When users join the chat, they are assigned random colors to distinguish their messages.
   * SQLite Database: The application uses an SQLite database to store user information, including usernames and hashed passwords.

 ## Prerequisites
 Before running ChatUp, ensure that you have the following dependencies installed:
   * C++ Compiler supporting C++11